meteor/tutorials/content/vue/step02.md

 1. An `App` Vue component in `imports/ui/App.vue`
 2. A `Task` Vue component in `imports/ui/Task.vue`
 3. Some initialization code (in our `client/main.js` client JavaScript entrypoint), in a `Meteor.startup` block, which knows how to call code when the page is loaded and ready.
-This code creates the root Vue instance and passes in the options object to the Vue instances contructor.
-This root Vue instance will be mounted to the `#app` html element.
+This code creates the root Vue instance and passes in the options object to it's contructor.
+This root Vue instance will be mounted using the `#app` html element.

 You can read more about how imports work and how to structure your code in the [Application Structure article](http://guide.meteor.com/structure.html) of the Meteor Guide.